ScottB111/email-backup/README.md

 This repo helps you set up email backups with [OfflineIMAP/offlineimap](https://github.com/OfflineIMAP/offlineimap).

+You are free to copy, modify, and distribute this project under the terms of the 3-clause BSD license.
+See the LICENSE file for details.

 ## Prerequisites

 To use this project, you'll need the following: